 She quit her job 2 months later.
 Now she’s spending her time doing things she cares about.

 There’s no question that the experience was still a success–she made unreal relationships and learned a skill set that will serve her no matter where she goes.
-But you have to at least wonder what could have happened if those 5 years were spent on something that was truly her.
+But you have to at least wonder what could have happened if those five years were spent on something that embodied who she truly was.
 Now she gets to find out.